The Demon's Head

 "The Demon's Head" is the fourth episode of the fourth season and 70th episode overall from the Fox series Gotham.
 The show is itself based on the characters created by DC Comics set in the Batman mythology.
 The episode was written by main cast member Ben McKenzie on his writing debut and directed by Kenneth Fink.
 It was first broadcast on October 12, 2017.

-In the episode, Bruce and Alfred set to discover more about the knife and its big importance to Ra's al Ghul.
-They leave the knife to museum curator Dr. Niles Winthrop and his grandson, Alex, to research more about the knife.
+In the episode, Bruce and Alfred set out to discover more about the knife and its importance to Ra's al Ghul.
+They leave the knife with a museum curator Dr. Niles Winthrop and his grandson, Alex, to research more about the knife.
 However, Ra's continues his search for the knife, killing Niles in the process.
-Alex manages to escape and Bruce needs to find him to know everything he wants from the knife.
-Meanwhile, Cobblepot and Sofia set to make business together but this brings big consequences for Sofia.
-Nygma also continues wanting to regain his previous persona after struggling through his Riddler persona.
+Alex manages to escape, and Bruce needs to find him to know more about the knife.
+Meanwhile, Cobblepot and Sofia create a business together, but this brings major consequences for Sofia.
+Nygma also continues trying to restore his previous persona after struggling through his Riddler persona.

-The episode received positive reviews from critics, who highlighted the writing, Alexander Siddig's performance and the development of Bruce Wayne's storyline.
+The episode received positive reviews from critics, who highlighted the writing, Alexander Siddig's performance, and the development of Bruce Wayne's storyline.

 Plot

-Bruce (David Mazouz) and Alfred (Sean Pertwee) take the knife for inspection to antiquist Niles Winthrop (Dakin Matthews).
-He is soon joined by his grandson, Alex (Benjamin Stockham), who takes an interest in the knife as well and set to give him the information the next day.
-Meanwhile, Nygma (Cory Michael Smith) is setting on to have new riddles and also sets to get his revenge on Cobblepot (Robin Lord Taylor).
+Bruce (David Mazouz) and Alfred (Sean Pertwee) take the knife to antiquist Niles Winthrop (Dakin Matthews) to discover its secrets.
+They are joined by his grandson, Alex (Benjamin Stockham), who also takes an interest in the knife.
+Winthrop asks Bruce to leave it overnight so he and Alex can research it, so Bruce and Alfred leave.
+Meanwhile, Nygma (Cory Michael Smith) tries to restore his abilities by testing himself with riddles, but he is distracted by his obsession with getting revenge on Cobblepot (Robin Lord Taylor).